Some menstruators are men.

 I can only imagine being born as a man, with a pair of breasts, a vulva, vagina and uterus.
 Then it starts to bleed?
 Jesus.
 It’s still not okay for women to menstruate, let alone men.
 The stigma is palpable.

-Menstruation is hard for everyone.
+Menstruation is hard, on some level, for everyone.
 There is a lot of social stigma attached to bleeding every month.
 In some cultures, women are banned to huts or menstruating cabins.
 Even in a “developed” nation like the USA, menstruation is still not something chatted about over lattes or a welcome facebook status update.

 “Hey guys!
 Wink emoji, just dropped a clot, about half a pint of blood and am headed out for a brownie frappuccino!”
 That would get some super-fast unfollowing and unfriending.

 I can only imagine menstruating as a man.